bean-mhm/img-aligner/README.md

         undo the offset
 ```

+For increased performance, grid warping and error calculation are performed on
+the graphics processing unit (GPU) using the Vulkan API with
+[beva](https://github.com/bean-mhm/beva), my Vulkan wrapper library.

 # Usage

 1. Use the _Load Starting Image_ button in the _IMAGES_ section to open a file dialog and choose the image